top of page

 In the works: Projects still under development.
 I may have a draft version I'd be happy to share by email, depending on stage of development.

-At the bottom of the page, there is a copy of my dissertation, and other non-academic work.
+Others: At the bottom of the page, there is a copy of my dissertation, and other non-academic work, and projects on hold.

 (For drafts, email me at jpinerosglasscock@gsu.edu).